gabeluci/gabeluci.github.io/_posts/2019-06-05-skype-for-business-emojis.md

 These are the properties I include here:

 - `name`: The name that Skype for Business uses in the pop-up emoji chooser.
 - `characters`: The characters that should be replaced with the emoji.
-You'll see lots of duplicates since most emojis have different character combinations for the same emoji (e.g. `:)` and `:-)`). **These are case-sensitive!** Not all character combinations work with upper and lower case (I tested).
+Most emojis have different character combinations for the same emoji (e.g. `:o` and `:-o`). **These are case-sensitive!** Not all character combinations work with upper and lower case (I tested).
 - `fileName`: The name that I used for the image file.
 Note that adding `.png` will give you the static image, and adding `_animated.png` will give you the animated one.
-- `isDefault`: If `true`, then this is the character combination that SfB advartises in the pop-up emoji chooser.
+- `isDefault`: If `true`, then this is the character combination that SfB advertises in the pop-up emoji chooser.
 The only difference is for the "puke" emoji.
 SfB is actually wrong.
 It tells you that `:&` works, but it doesn't.
 You need to double-up on the ampersand: `:&&`

 <!-- -->